MAS KiwiSaver Scheme Review

 The Bottom Line

-- We believe MAS KiwiSaver delivers on what it promises (a choice in funds, ethical investing and competitive fees), and we see it as a highly compelling offer in what has become a crowded KiwiSaver market.
+- We believe the MAS KiwiSaver Scheme delivers on what it promises (a choice in funds, responsible investing and competitive fees), and we see it as a highly compelling offer in what has become a crowded KiwiSaver market.

-- Unlike most bank schemes (ASB, ANZ, BNZ and Westpac) and foreign-owned schemes (AMP, Aon and Mercer etc.), the MAS KiwiSaver scheme is 100% New Zealand owned and focused on the local community.
-Like Simplicity, there is a MAS Charitable Trust tasked with distributing a portion of fee proceeds to local charities and initiatives.
+- Unlike most bank schemes (ASB, ANZ, BNZ and Westpac) and foreign-owned schemes (AMP, Aon and Mercer etc.), the MAS KiwiSaver Scheme is 100% New Zealand owned and focused on the local community.
+Like Simplicity, MAS Foundation is more than just a grant maker.
+It is dedicated to improving health and wellbeing equity in Aotearoa New Zealand.
+MAS foundation has long-term partnerships with organisations that are working to address complex challenges.
+By supporting these communities, it’s helping build a healthier and more equitable future for all.

 - There are no joining fees, no exit fees, no performance fees, and you can transfer between funds for free as many times as you want.

 - Depending on your KiwiSaver balance, other funds on other platforms can have cheaper management fees.
 However, annual fees alone should not be the only criteria when comparing KiwiSaver schemes.
-MAS KiwiSaver, as an actively managed scheme, is designed to outperform low-fee index schemes like Simplicity.
+The MAS KiwiSaver Scheme, as an actively managed scheme, is designed to outperform low-fee index schemes like Simplicity.
 Whether it does in the long-term is something we can't predict.

 - No two funds are directly comparable, so it's essential to shop around and compare fund objectives as well as fund fees if you're serious about having the biggest KiwiSaver nest-egg possible.

 - In terms of risk, each fund has a risk number (1 = lowest, 7 = highest).
-The Cash fund (rated 1) is the most conservative fund while the Global Equities, Aggressive and Growth funds are all rated 5.
+The Cash fund (rated 1) is the most conservative fund while the Global Equities and Aggressive funds are rated 5.

 |